alexch/rerun/README.md

 * "Failed" icon
 * Get Rails icon working
 * Figure out an algorithm so "-x" is not needed (if possible)
+* Use growl's AppleScript or SDK instead of relying on growlnotify

 # Other projects that do similar things